Democrat Governor Releases Emails of Biden's Anti-Abortion Judicial Pick

 The office of Kentucky Gov. Andy Beshear, a Democrat, recently released an email suggesting that President Joe Biden had planned to nominate an anti-abortion judge to a federal court vacancy in Kentucky — shortly before Roe v.
 Wade got upended.

-The date of the White House email: June 23 ... the day before the U.S. Supreme Court overturned Roe v.
+The date of the White House email was June 23 — the day before the U.S. Supreme Court overturned Roe v.
 Wade (by a 5-4 decision) and upheld the Mississippi law in Dobbs v.
 Jackson Women's Health Organization case (6-3 decision), which preserved a Mississippi state law banning abortion 15 weeks after the woman's pregnancy.

 According to the Courier-Journal, the June 23 email contained the following text: "To be nominated tomorrow: ...
 Stephen Chad Meredith: candidate for the United States District Court for the Eastern District of Kentucky."